People's Liberation Organisation of Tamil Eelam: Paramilitary activities

 Some former members of the group also function along with the Sri Lankan Army as a para-military group in military activities against the LTTE.
-They have also been accused of murders against political opponents.
 A prominent former PLOTE and later paramilitary leader Manika Dasan was killed by the LTTE in a claymore bomb attack in the town of Vavuniya.

 Another paramilitary leader from the Batticlao region, Plote Mohan, was killed by LTTE assassins in Colombo in 2004.